Business Valuations And Determining The Fair Value

 Click here to find more information on our website.

 - Certified valuation analyst (CVA), accredited by the National Association of National Association of Certified Valuators and Analysts;

-- Accredited in business valuation (ABV), a designation awarded by the American Institute of Certified Public Accountants (AICPA).
+- Accredited in business valuations (ABV), a designation awarded by the American Institute of Certified Public Accountants (AICPA).

-- The income approach, which assumes the value is a function of the economic benefit of the business.
-Commonly used for service businesses.
+- The income approach, which assumes the value of your business, is a function of the economic benefit of the business.
+Commonly used for service based businesses.

-- The asset approach, which assumes the value of the business is in the assets it owns.
+- The asset approach, which assumes the value of your business, is calculated by the assets owned by your business.
 Commonly used for businesses that are investment oriented.

-- A combination of the first three methods may be used to come up with an average value.
+- A combination of the first three methods may be used to come up with an average value of your business.

 Tune in for more.

 If you have not checked out all of our free resources available to you.
 Click here for our site.